Philadelphia Athletics: Lean years

+Final years

 To the surprise of most people in baseball, Mack managed not only to get out of the cellar in 1947, but actually finished with a winning record for the first time in 14 years.
 They contended for much of 1948, even managing to spend 49 days in first place.
 However, the turning point came on June 13, when pitcher Nels Potter, who had been a solid middle reliever for most of the season, blew a three-run lead in the first game of a doubleheader against the St. Louis Browns.
 An enraged Mack ordered him off the team in front of a shocked clubhouse after the game.
-The A's spent most of the summer in either first or second place.
-Mack had previously released pitcher Bill Dietrich and his dismissal of Potter left the second place A's with only five healthy pitchers at that point.
+The Athletics spent most of the summer in either first or second place.
+Mack had previously released pitcher Bill Dietrich and his dismissal of Potter left the second place Athletics with only five healthy pitchers at that point.
 By the end of the year the team faded to fourth place.
 The franchise would not be a factor in a pennant race again at that late date until 1969—their second year in Oakland.

-Another winning record in 1949 sparked hopes that 1950—the 50th season for both the American League and Mack's tenure as manager of the A's--would bring a pennant at last.
+Another winning record in 1949 sparked hopes that 1950—the 50th season for both the American League and Mack's tenure as manager of the Athletics—would bring a pennant at last.
 During that year, the team wore uniforms trimmed in blue and gold, in honor of the Golden Jubilee of "The Grand Old Man of Baseball."
 However, the 1950 season was an unmitigated disaster.
-They were only above .500 once all season (at 3-2), and a 5–17 May ended any hope of contention.
+They were only above .500 once all season (at 3–2), and a 5–17 May ended any hope of contention.
 Before May was out, Mack's sons had agreed to ease their father out as manager.
 On May 26, it was announced that Mack would resign at the end of the season.
-On the same day, former A's star Jimmy Dykes, who had returned to the A's as a coach a year earlier, was named assistant manager and manager-in-waiting; he would succeed Mack as manager for the 1951 season.
-However, for all practical purposes, Dykes took over as manager immediately; he was given control over the A's day-to-day operations and became the team's main game-day operator.
+On the same day, former Athletics star Jimmy Dykes, who had returned to the Athletics as a coach a year earlier, was named assistant manager and would transition to manager for the 1951 season.
+However, for all practical purposes, Dykes took over as manager immediately; he was given control over the Athletics' day-to-day operations and became the team's main game-day operator.
 Cochrane, who had been brought back as a coach earlier in the year, was named general manager, stripping Connie Sr. of his last direct authority over baseball matters.
-Ultimately, the A's finished with the worst record in the majors at 52-102, 46 games out of first.
+Ultimately, the Athletics finished with the worst record in the majors at 52–102, 46 games out of first.
 Mack's 50-year tenure is a North American professional sports record for manager/head coach that has never been threatened.